daintree2016/Tools-Docs/README.md

 * **Step-6:-** This output data is used in BLUEDART Flat file to generate the AWB automatically.

 ### Any updates (if required):
-* They requested price attribute along with all the data.
+* They also requested price attribute along with all the data.

 #